Khmer Empire: Relations with regional powers

 Arab writers of the 9th and 10th century hardly mention the region for anything other than its perceived backwardness, but they considered the king of Al-Hind (India and Southeast Asia) one of the four great kings in the world.
 The ruler of the Rashtrakuta Dynasty is described as the greatest king of Al-Hind, but even the lesser kings of Al-Hind including the kings of Java, Pagan Burma, and the Khmer kings of Cambodia are invariably depicted by the Arabs as extremely powerful and as being equipped with vast armies of men, horses, and often tens of thousands of elephants.
 They were also known to have been in possession of vast treasures of gold and silver.
 The Khmer rulers established relations with the Chola dynasty of South India.

 The Khmer Empire seems to have maintained contact with Chinese dynasties; spanning from the late Tang period to the Yuan period.
 The relations with the Yuan dynasty was of great historical significance, since it produced The Customs of Cambodia (真臘風土記), an important insight into the Khmer Empire's daily life, culture and society.
-The report was written between 1296 and 1297 by the Yuan Chinese diplomat Zhou Daguan, sent by Temür Khan of Yuan dynasty to stay in Angkor.
+The report was written between 1296 and 1297 by the Yuan diplomat Zhou Daguan, sent by Temür Khan of Yuan dynasty to stay in Angkor.

 Beginning in the 13th century, Khmer's relations with the Siamese were difficult and bitter, resulting in rivalry and hostility for centuries.
 In August 1296, Zhou Daguan recorded that in the recent war with the Siamese, the country was utterly devastated.
 This report confirmed that by the late 13th century, the Siamese warlords had revolted and disrupted the Khmer empire's hegemony, starting Siam's rise.
 By the 14th century, the Siamese Ayutthaya Kingdom became the Khmer empire's formidable rival, as Angkor was besieged and captured twice by Ayutthayan Siamese invaders in 1353 and 1394.
+Being the successor to the former Khmer dependency of Lavo (Lopburi), Ayutthaya also inherited traditions of Khmer prestige and statecraft.
+Unlike earlier Tai polities that had a relatively flat hierarchy, Ayutthaya adopted Angkor's more complex social stratification, the deification of kings (Devaraja) as well as Khmer honorifics and elaborate Brahmanic rituals.
+Specialist staff in early Ayutthaya, like scribes, court Brahmans, jurists, chamberlains, accountants, physicians and astrologers, usually came from the Khmer-speaking elites of city-states in the eastern Chaophraya Basin that had been under the influence of the Khmer Empire.

-In the 1300s, the Lao prince Fa Ngum was exiled to lived in the royal court of Angkor.
+In the 1300s, the Lao prince Fa Ngum was exiled to live in the royal court of Angkor.
 His father-in-law, the King of Cambodia, gave him a Khmer army to create a buffer state in what is now Laos.
-Fa Ngum conqured local principalities and established the Kingdom of Lan Xang.
+Fa Ngum conquered local principalities and established the Kingdom of Lan Xang.
 With the assistance of Khmer scholars, Fa Ngum introduced Theravada Buddhism and the culture of the Khmer Empire to the region.